damianolodi/damianolodi/content/notes/python/data-analysis-pandas.md

       skiprows = 1,     # rows to skip from top
       skipfooter = 3,   # rows to skip from bottom
                         ## if a list is provided, it will skip those rows
-      index_col = False,            # force to not use a column as the index of the rows skipinitialspace = True,      # skip initial spaces after delimiter parse_dates = [0],            # list of ints or column names containing date time format infer_datetime_format = True  # infer time format and switch to faster loading (if possible)
+      index_col = False,            # place the name of the column to be used as index skipinitialspace = True,      # skip initial spaces after delimiter parse_dates = [0],            # list of ints or column names containing date time format infer_datetime_format = True  # infer time format and switch to faster loading (if possible)